-Buying a manufactured home dishwasher is a major purchase.
+Manufactured home dishwashers can be a major purchase.
 And with any major purchase out there, you have to consider a few things first.
 You have to consider economic factors like price, size and efficiency.
 Furthermore, you also have to consider the functional aspect of the unit you want to buy.
 These may include cycle duration, drying temperature, capacity and noise level.
-Lastly, there are other factors that are beyond your control, so don't bother about them.
+Lastly, there are other factors that are beyond your control, so don’t bother about them.

 The moment you have these things covered, it’s time to shift your focus on something else.
 The key considerations include performance, value, or even design.